 2. A Command And Control Drug:

 The enterprise risk and performance management field is evolving.
-New technologies and methodologies such as predictive analytics, strategy maps, demand forecasting, customer profitability analysis, activity-based costing, product and channel profitability analysis, value based management, scorecards, performance prism, dynamic pricing and driver-based resource capacity planning.
-By adopting these new practices, organizations can significantly improve their performance.
+New technologies and methodologies such as predictive analytics, strategy maps, demand forecasting, customer profitability analysis, activity-based costing, product and channel profitability analysis, value based management, scorecards, performance prism, dynamic pricing and driver-based resource capacity planning help drive business performance yet leaders are happy with the status quo.

 3. Silo Risk Management Drug